kyma-project/kyma/docs/kyma/05-01-overview.md

 Some components may support custom runtime configuration changes though.
 For an example of such a runtime configuration, see [Helm Broker configuration](/components/helm-broker/#configuration-configuration) in which you add links to the bundle repositories to a ConfigMap and label it with the `helm-broker-repo=true` label for the Helm Broker to expose additional Service Classes in the Service Catalog.

-Another solution for changing components configuration after installation is to alter it's overrides and update the component using Kyma's [Update procedure](#installation-update-kyma).
+Another solution for changing components configuration after installation is to alter its overrides and update the component using Kyma's [Update procedure](#installation-update-kyma).
 Support for this is limited only to component-specific configuration options and depends on the component.
 Refer to the component's documentation for details.